Skip to main content

 Important Notes

-• Both listing types participate in lead matching
+• Both listing types participate in lead matching—having both increases your overall visibility

-• Your Profile is tied to your account and cannot be deleted
+• Your Profile is tied to your account and cannot be deleted, only paused

 FAQs

 Can my Organization listing link to my Profile?
-Not directly, but clients can find both through search.
+Not directly within the platform, but clients can find both through search.
 Many users mention their credentials in their Organization overview.

 Which listing type gets more leads?
 Both participate equally in lead matching.
-Having both increases your overall visibility.
+Profile listings have slightly higher conversion rates, but having both maximizes your visibility and lead opportunities.

 I have multiple businesses.
 What should I do?
 Create one Organization listing for each business.
-They'll all be managed from your single Heritage Web account.
+They'll all be managed from your single Heritage Web account with your one Profile.

 Did this answer your question?